taw00/element-rpm/README.md

-# Riot
+# Riot Messaging Application for the Desktop

-> _Native RPM package builds for Fedora, CentOS, and Red Hat Enterprise Linux_
+_Riot messaging client packaged (RPMs) for Fedora, CentOS, Red Hat Enterprise Linux, and OpenSuse_

 Riot is a client implementing the matrix protocol enabling decentralized, secure messaging for collaborative groups.
 It's a great client, but it needed RPM packages built for the Red Hat family of linux operating systems.
 So... here they be!

 _**What is Riot (and Matrix)?**_ In short, Riot is an open source, decentralized, end-to-end encrypted team collaboration platform who's often compared to IRC, Rocket Chat, Mattermost, Slack, etc.

-Included directly here in this github repository are source RPM packages and specfiles so you can rebuild Riot if you are so inclined.
-But runnable binaries have also been built.
+This github repository maintains source RPM packages and specfiles so you can rebuild Riot if you are so inclined.
+From these source packages runnable binaries have been conveniently built for you.
 See below for how to install and run Riot on your linux desktop.

 All \*.src.rpm packages provided in this github repository should be signed with [my GPG key](https://keybase.io/toddwarner/key.asc)<br />All binary RPMs are signed with the [Fedora Project's](https://fedoraproject.org/) [Copr GPG signing key](https://copr-be.cloud.fedoraproject.org/results/taw/Riot/pubkey.gpg)